Understanding Iron Age Hillforts: A Practical Approach

 Prof Gary Lock

 Gary Lock, MCIfA, FSA., Emeritus Professor of Archaeology, OUDCE.
-He was Co-Director of the Atlas of Hillforts Project, has written and taught extensively on the Iron Age and hillforts and excavated several in England and one in North Wales.
+Gary was Co-Director of the Atlas of Hillforts of Britain and Ireland project, and has written and taught extensively on the Iron Age and especially hillforts.
+He has excavated several in England, one in North Wales as well as in Spain and Italy.

 Course aims